 The walk to Drawing Room Rocks (in the Barren Grounds Nature Reserve) is relatively short – and offers a lot of reward for relatively little effort, with sweeping views over the mountains to the south and the ocean to the east.
 Of the shorter walks in the area, I’d argue Drawing Room Rocks is one of the best walks in the Shoalhaven area!
-Apparently the walk is not actively promoted due to “access and safety concerns”, although it’s the first in my “Best Walks of the Shoalhaven” book and is in walking distance of our accommodation on the outskirts of Berry.
+Apparently the walk is not actively promoted due to “access and safety concerns”, although it’s the first in the “Best Walks of the Shoalhaven” book, and it’s conveniently located in walking distance of our accommodation on the outskirts of Berry.

 While my hiking book (and a number of Web sites) state the walk is 4.5km return, part of this distance includes a section of unsealed road that is open to traffic.
 Parking is limited near the trackhead, but there was ample parking on the Easter weekend when I visited.
 From the start of the walking track, it’s only 1.4km to the Drawing Room Rocks plateau.